 India and China's patent increases also differ quite substantially from the innovation explosions in Taiwan and South Korea that preceded them.
-The breakdowns of U.S. patent grants to Taiwan-based inventors and South-Korea-based inventors are provided in Figure 3.
-As can be seen, starting in the late 1980s and proceeding through the 1990s, both Taiwan and South Korea underwent a sharp transition from almost pure imitators to increasingly aggressive innovators.
+A breakdown of US patent grants to Taiwan-based inventors and South Korea-based inventors is provided in figure 5.3.
+As can be seen, starting in the late 1980s and proceeding through the 1990s, both Taiwan and South Korea underwent a sharp transition from being almost pure imitators to being increasingly aggressive innovators.
 The speed of this transition is reminiscent of India and China's more recent invention surges, but the composition of inventor teams is not.
 The Taiwanese and South Korean patent explosions were generated almost entirely by purely indigenous teams of inventors.
 The important role of foreign firms in India and China's invention explosions may help explain why they are occurring at an even earlier stage of economic development than did the invention surges in South Korea and Taiwan.